Artwork | Books | Jewelry | Lab | Videos | Instruction

 THE COMPLETE IDIOT'S GUIDE TO ALCHEMY (Autographed)

 This amazing book is a straightforward guide to the ancient craft of alchemy written for the modern reader.
 Authored by practicing alchemist Dennis William Hauck, this work is a complete reference and concise guidebook to the Great Work.
 Covers all aspects of alchemical apprenticeship, including the history, principles, operations of both practical (laboratory) and spiritual alchemy, with a complete section on modern alchemy.
 Indispensible Resources guide and Glossary; complete Index.
 Illustrated.
 Autographed copy.
 Penguin Archer 2008.
 Item #887.
 Retails for $16.95.
-Our price $15.00.
+Order online at discounted price.